corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 ```

 {{< note >}}
-Several of the core interfaces at the heart of Corda are already annotated and so any classes that implement
+Several of the core interfaces at the heart of Corda are already annotated, so any classes that implement
-them will automatically be whitelisted.
+them are whitelisted automatically.
 This includes `Contract`, `ContractState` and `CommandData`.

 {{< /note >}}